Back

 3. AWS

 Amazon Web Services Amazon Web Services is the preferred destination in the public cloud where businesses can run their apps.
 Data analytics and deployment services are two other AWS functionalities in high demand.
 At least 42 percent of those using G Suite turn to AWS on a regular basis.
 In comparison, only about 23 percent of Office 365 users depend on AWS.
-Get help migrating to AWS today.
+Get help with Azure data migration and migrating to AWS today.

 4. Box